mflatt/shplait/README.md

    in the dialog.

- * From the comamnd line:
+ * From the command line:

    ```
    raco pkg install shplait